 If you’re a shopper or fashionista:

 - Shibuya area.
 Most hotels here are actually located a ways away from the train station.
 The added walk won’t be much of a bother though, because Shibuya is always a feast for the eyes.

 - Ginza, Shimbashi, and Shiodome areas.
 Luxury and high-end fashion stores are all centered around here.

 If you’re interested in modern architecture:

 - Odaiba.
 Odaiba alone has a ton of incredible engineering achievements to admire.
 The downside is the location is not ideal for sightseeing throughout western Tokyo, Odaiba is located on the far east side of Tokyo, making travel to and from your hotel a hassle.

 I hope these area suggestions help you find your base in Tokyo.
-For easy booking, you can search using our map to check for prices:
+Here’s our recommended booking sites for hotels in Japan:

-15 Neighborhoods & Attractions to Visit in Tokyo
+Our top 15 neighborhoods & attractions to visit in Tokyo